 Do you know what time of year it is?
 It’s not performance season.
-Given I have no clue when you are reading this piece, how do I know it’s not performance season?
+Given that I have no clue when you read this piece, how do I know it’s not performance season?
 For many of the companies I’ve worked at for the past three decades, performance season is three weeks once a year.
 More progressive companies have a major performance cycle per year with a minor one six months after the major to capture one-off promotions for exceptional, errors in job leveling at hiring, and other performance housekeeping tasks that can’t wait another six months.

 Five weeks out of 52.
-Chances are when you’re reading this, it’s not performance season.
+Chances are, when you’re reading this, it’s not performance season.

 It’s always performance season.